The Memoirs of a Survivor: Plot summary

 As Emily grows older, she exhibits more and more signs of adolescence.
 She designs her own clothes, gains then loses weight, and works ardently to become more attractive.
 As the story progresses, a group of similar minded young people from the community begin to form a gang of their own, modelled after the previous gangs that visited the community.
 Emily happily joins them in their nightly revelry.
 Soon it becomes apparent that the gang is going to depart from the community, and the narrator believes that Emily will leave with them.
 However, Emily is conflicted about leaving Hugo behind.
 She tries to introduce him to the gang, but no progress is made.
 The next day three of the gang members go to the flat where Emily and the narrator live with the intent to eat Hugo but are dissuaded by the presence of the Narrator.
 Emily learns of this occurrence and decides that, for the moment, she cannot leave her longtime companion behind.
 The gang soon splits into two groups, and Emily stays with the group that chooses not to depart.

 The story continues to progress as Emily grows older.
 Outside of the narrator's flat, society begins to revert to a pre-industrial state, with agriculture becoming more and more common in the city.
-A few blocks away, a young man named Gerald organizes dispossessed children into a new group and begins to establish a new gang.
+A few blocks away, a young man named Gerald organises dispossessed children into a new group and begins to establish a new gang.
 Emily becomes infatuated with Gerald, and it is implied that they form a physical relationship.
 Emily's influence in the community continues to grow, and she is soon seen as one of the leaders of the young people.
 One day the narrator returns home and finds items missing from her flat.
 Emily finds out about this thievery, and orders the thieves (who are some of the children that she leads) to return the stolen goods, displaying her authority over the children and her ability to protect the narrator, who up until this point had protected her.
 She then leads the narrator upstairs, where a thriving market has formed in the upper floors of the apartment building.